On this page

 In 2020, Toronto Community Housing established a Confronting Anti-Black (CABR) Strategy team to develop a company-wide confronting anti-Black racism strategy.
 The strategy aims to identify systemic barriers and provide recommendations to address anti-Black racism issues embedded in Toronto Community Housing's (TCHC) policies, programs and service delivery, and help create a diverse, inclusive and equitable environment for tenants and staff.

-The report is scheduled to go to the Board of Directors in 2021.
+The report was approved by the Board of Directors on February 26, 2021.

 What is anti-Black racism?